United Kingdom during the Turkish War of Independence: The Mosul operation

-On 7 September 1922 Chief of General Staff Fevzi Pasha (Çakmak) ordered that Mosul be taken by arms if necessary.
-The Al Jazira Front was to attack with all its strength from both sides of the Tigris towards Mosul.
-The Eastern Front would be tasked with attacking Mosul-Kirkuk via the Imadiye and Suleymaniye line.
-Fevzi and Kâzım Pasha were assembling a force consisting of an infantry division reinforced by mountain batteries made up of Van, Hakkari and Iğdır border units, a cavalry brigade, cavalry consisting of tribes, and an aircraft squadron consisting of fast reconnaissance and war planes.
-Meanwhile, in the telegram sent from Özdemir to the Al Jazira Front Command on 6 November 1922, it was proposed that after the reinforcements reached Revandiz, they would take Zakho, and then one branch would descend on Dohuk from the south, while the other branch would march on Imadiye.
+On 7 September 1922, Chief of General Staff Fevzi Pasha (Çakmak) ordered that Mosul be taken by arms if necessary.
+The Al Jazira Front was ordered to attack from both sides of the Tigris towards Mosul.
+The Eastern Front was tasked with attacking Mosul-Kirkuk via the Imadiye and Suleymaniye lines.
+Fevzi and Kâzım Pasha assembled an infantry division reinforced by mountain batteries – composed of Van, Hakkari, and Iğdır border units – a cavalry brigade including tribal forces, and an aircraft squadron – consisting of reconnaissance and war planes.
+A telegram sent from Özdemir to the Al Jazira Front Command on 6 November 1922 proposed that after the reinforcements reached Revandiz, they would take Zakho, and then one branch would descend on Dohuk from the south, while the other branch would march on Imadiye.
 Within the framework of the answers received, Özdemir was ordered to complete the necessary preparations for the Al Jazira Front by 10 November 1922.

-The British started bombing Köysancak, İmadiye and Dinart from the air on 17 October 1922.
+The British started bombing Köysancak, İmadiye, and Dinart from the air on 17 October 1922.
 The issue that attracted the most attention among the efforts of the Turkish General Staff of the Al Jazira front was reinforcing aircraft divisions.